 6. Data Quality Assurance

-Ensuring data quality is an ongoing process.
-Data engineers implement checks and monitoring to identify and rectify issues that may arise over time.
-This includes anomaly detection, validation against predefined criteria, and continuous monitoring of data pipelines.
+Data quality is an ongoing process.
+So, data engineers implement checks and monitoring to identify issues over time.
+This includes anomaly detection and validation against predefined criteria.
+Additionally, continuous monitoring helps keep pipelines reliable.

 7. Data Governance and Compliance